Hiswe/hiswe.github.io/source/_posts/08-universal-application.md

 The web-application will interact with an API (`packages/api`) which will not be detailed here.
 The only thing we need to know about the API is that:

-- It's a REST like API (uses only GET & POST)
+- it's a REST like API (uses only GET & POST)
-- Communicate with JSON
+- communicates with JSON
-- Authenticate with a JSON Web Token (JWT)
+- authenticates with a JSON Web Token (JWT)

 this document will __only focus__ on the `packages/web-app` folder

-__Why no GraphQL?__ [GraphQL](http://graphql.org/) seems a nice tech, but I simply didn't have time to dig into it.
+__Why no GraphQL?__ [GraphQL](http://graphql.org/) seems to be a nice tech, but I simply didn't have time to dig into it.

 ## supported features & Tech

 ##### NOT USING *CREATE-REACT-APP* OR *NEXT.JS*

-I make this universal application to learn more about React.
+I made this universal application to learn more about React.

 - I wanted to know how things work, so I didn't use any frameworks like [next.js](https://github.com/zeit/next.js/) or [create-react-app](https://github.com/facebook/create-react-app) that will build things for me that I don't truly understand.
 - I also wanted to make an exhaustive application: not a TODO app example.
-  There are plenty of those already, It's good to begin with but whenever you want to build something more complex, you'll have a hard time to stitch the piece together.
+  There are plenty of those already, It's good to begin with but whenever you want to build something more complex, you'll have a hard time stitching the pieces together.

 ##### FEATURES